sarvesh2000/SIH-SMS-Bot/README.md

 # SG296_ILUMINATI
-## SIH-telegram-bot
+## SIH-SMS-bot

-Repo for SIH-telegram-bot.
+Repo for SIH-SMS-bot.
 Problem Statement SG296.
 Team ILUMINATI.

 ### SMS Notification system
 The SMS Notification system sends a notification about the job status and pending work via SMS.
 It checks the server for the status of each job whether the it is completed, pending or if a new job is available also informs the officer of upcoming deadlines and higher priority jobs.
 A notification is sent once every three hours regarding the job status.